TencentWSRD/connect-cas2/README.md

 #### options.redirect(req, res) {Function} (Optional, default: null)
 The default behaviour that when a user login or login failed, CAS client will redirect the user to the last url the user visited.

-Setting up this option to change this behavior, if you return `true` from this redirect function, then CAS won't redirect to the last url, (So make sure you send a response in your function.)
+Setting up this option to change this behavior, if you return a none-empty string from this redirect function, then CAS won't redirect to the last url, but the url you returned.

 For example, on some pages, you don't want redirect the user to the login page after they logout.